Have you ever wanted to play video games for a living? Becoming a pro gamer is not as easy as you think.

 For those non-contract seeking gamers, prize money for most tournaments can range from a few hundred dollars to thousands.
 The real money and fame, if you’re into the unspoken perks, comes from first entering the major competitions and making it to nationals, then delving into the international bracket.
 The compensation increases as entrants rise up the ladder, and can be very respectable.

 Becoming a pro gamer is by no means an easy task.
 Maybe even more difficult is deciding whether this lifestyle is right for you, and preparing to make the transition from recreational player to hardcore competitor.
 The long hours, constant travel, nights in hotels, and threat of rejection are all powerful deterrents to wannabe professionals.
 Though I personally couldn’t imagine becoming a pro gamer, I respect those that are able to compete and be successful.
+If you’re interested in becoming a pro gamer yourself, check out these helpful tips from Major League Gaming.

 Did you know gaming leagues have referees?